 A statement that seems to convince many heads of state or foreign ministers.

 By playing the card of protecting the Amazon, Lula seizes an ecological symbol that worries the Western world.
-Thus, as soon as Lula won, Norway, the primary funder of the protection of the Amazon rainforest, announced that it was restoring its envelope of 487 million euros that it had frozen since Jair Bolsonaro came to power in January 2019.
+Thus, as soon as Lula won, Norway, the principal funder of the protection of the Amazon rainforest, announced that it was restoring its envelope of 487 million euros that it had frozen since Jair Bolsonaro came to power in January 2019.

 “The nightmare is finally over.
 Lula must act firmly and quickly on the environment”, reacted the NGO collective Climate Observatory.